How To Boost Thyroid Function Naturally in Just Minutes a Day: 10 Tips Proven To Work

 Soak up the sun

-A surprising natural remedy for thyroid problems: getting more sun.
-Canadian research suggests correcting a shortfall of vitamin D (which affects up to 91 percent of women) boosts thyroid function by as much as 139 percent.
+A surprising way to boost thyroid function: getting more sun.
+Research in Endocrine suggests correcting a shortfall of vitamin D (which affects up to 91 percent of women) boosts thyroid function by as much as 139 percent.
 To increase your levels of vitamin D, which is made when sunlight strikes skin, wear shorts and a T-shirt and skip sunscreen for 15 to 30 minutes while spending time outdoors.

 Supplement with ginger

-According to a report in the journal Evidence-based Complementary and Alternative Medicine, taking 500 mg of ginger twice daily can rev a slow thyroid in 30 days.
-And in a welcome bonus, supplementing spurred reductions in waist circumference and body weight.
-The spice combats a thyroid-sapping process known as oxidative stress.
+According to a report in the journal Evidence-based Complementary and Alternative Medicine, taking 500 mg of ginger twice daily can boost a slow thyroid in 30 days.
+The spice combats a process known as oxidative stress that can worsen thyroid problems.

 Add coconut to your coffee

-Sure, the caffeine in coffee provides a quick boost of energy.
-And research in the Nutrition Journal suggests that drinking two caffeinated brews daily sends stimulating signals to the thyroid gland that boosts its function too.
+Research in the Nutrition Journal suggests that drinking two caffeinated brews daily sends stimulating signals to the thyroid gland that boosts its function.
 But for added benefits, stir a teaspoon of coconut oil into your coffee.

 A study in Current Scientific Reports found coconut oil contains fatty acids and polyphenol compounds that nourish the thyroid and defend it against damage.
 Note: Caffeine can impede absorption of the thyroid medication levothyroxine, so UCLA experts advise waiting 60 minutes after taking the med before drinking coffee.